huebye/pokemon-js-app/README.md

 # pokemon-js-app

-list of pokemon including description
+PURPOSE: The Purpose of this app is to display a list of pokemon including their details.